azure-contrib/node-azure-search/readme.md

 A JavaScript client library for the Azure Search service, which works from either from Node.js or the browser.
 The module is browserify compatible.

-This modules call the Azure Search REST API.
+This module call the Azure Search REST API.
 The documentation for the API is available [here](http://msdn.microsoft.com/library/azure/dn798935.aspx).

 ## Installation